Benefits of Bariatric Vitamins

 Consider supplements designed for weight loss surgery patients.

 Take calcium citrate at least twice per day.
 Do not take other forms of calcium supplements.

 Do not take iron and calcium at the same time; separate them by 2-4 hours.

-Take supplements with the USP (U.S. Pharmacopoeia) initials or logo; the USP regulates quality, strength, purity and consistency of medications.
+Take supplements with the USP (U.S. Pharmacopoeia) initials or logo; the USP regulates the quality, strength, purity, and consistency of medications.